PhD Research in HERU

 Project: Do I care or do I not?
 An empirical assessment of decision heuristics in discrete choice experiments

 Completing a PhD at HERU has been a hugely rewarding experience.
-The unit provides a unique mix of talents, analysing some of the most pressing problems in health using economics.
-My PhD grew from an idea I had visiting the unit and discussing my interests with potential supervisors.
+The Unit provides a unique mix of talents, analysing some of the most pressing problems in health using economics.
+My PhD grew from an idea I had visiting the HERU and discussing my interests with potential supervisors.
 From there, I had great support preparing funding applications and was successful in the competitive process for the Institute of Applied Health Sciences Studentship.
-The unit is an excellent base from which to explore your interests.
+The Unit is an excellent base from which to explore your interests.
 Supervisors provide input where necessary and it is broadly up to the student how the project progresses.
-The unit is ambitious for its students, and I was encouraged to present at international conferences when my supervisors felt I would benefit.
+The Unit is ambitious for its students, and I was encouraged to present at international conferences when my supervisors felt I would benefit.
 I have also been fortunate to work across departments.
-My second supervisor is a professor in the economics department, and I was able to teach undergraduate tutorials in economics.
+My second supervisor was a professor in the Economics department, and I was able to teach undergraduate tutorials in economics.
 Other students have links to the health sciences researchers, and these inter-departmental links bring new perspectives to our discussions.

-The unit has very active internal and external seminar series.
+HERU has very active internal and external seminar series.
 The former allow you to test your ideas in front of colleagues and receive constructive feedback when it is most pertinent, as well as an excellent opportunity to develop presentation and communication skills.
-The external series demonstrates the unit’s ability to attract high calibre speakers from around the world.
+The external series demonstrates the Unit’s ability to attract high calibre speakers from around the world.
 These let me get a taste of the broader health economic debates and ask questions to leading researchers.

 Dr Sebastian Heidenreich